 Did you find this information useful?

-- Manufacturer's PIL, Depixol Tablets®; Lundbeck Limited, The electronic Medicines Compendium.
-Dated October 2012.
+- Manufacturer's PIL, Depixol® Tablets; Lundbeck Limited, The electronic Medicines Compendium.
+Dated February 2017.

-- Manufacturer's PIL, Fluanxol Tablets®; Lundbeck Limited, The electronic Medicines Compendium.
-Dated October 2012.
+- Manufacturer's PIL, Fluanxol® Tablets; Lundbeck Limited, The electronic Medicines Compendium.
+Dated December 2016.